-5 Tips for Leaving LIBOR Behind in 2021
+Bye-Bye Benchmark: 5 Tech Tips for Leaving LIBOR Behind

 When the end of LIBOR was announced three years ago, the changeover to a new benchmark seemed a long way off.
-Many finance and legal professionals considered the task of updating legacy contracts with a new lending rate framework as a distant hurdle, somewhere over the horizon, far down the road.
+Many considered the task of updating contracts with a new lending rate framework as a distant hurdle, somewhere over the horizon, far down the road.

 For firms that are “lost in transition” and feeling overwhelmed by the volume and complexity of work still to be done, here’s a roadmap to get back on track.
-Our new white paper, Five Tips for Leaving LIBOR Behind in 2021, provides a planning framework to help you efficiently, easily and methodically:
+Our new white paper, Bye-Bye Benchmark: Five Tech Tips for Leaving LIBOR Behind, provides a planning framework to help you efficiently, easily and methodically:

-- Create detailed audit trails and compliance reports
+- TRACK progress with detailed audit trails and compliance reports

 Time is of the essence.
 Download this critical white paper today.